How to Build a Consistent Workout Routine That Actually Sticks

 May 30, 2025

-But it wasn't always that way.
-And his approach to building a sustainable workout routine offers valuable lessons for anyone struggling to make exercise a consistent part of their life.
+But it didn’t start that way.
+His approach to building a consistent workout routine offers a playbook for anyone who wants exercise to become automatic.

 The Power of Routine in Post-College Life

-Luke works out six days a week with a simple but effective rotation:
+Luke works out six days a week with a simple rotation that hits everything without overcomplicating it.

-• 2 chest days per week (one heavy, one volume-focused)
+• 2 chest days (one heavy, one volume)

 Sample Chest Day